When

 the trunk?
 Fully

-finished and large enough for a weekend trip (as long as you
+finished and large enough for a weekend trip (as

-Yes, either on the tunnel or
+the tunnel

 hidden in the (street dash) glovebox.
 There is space for 4 speakers -

 two at the footbox sides and two behind the seats.
-Most people
+Most

 prefer to listen to the engine's music, however.
-CHOICES

-Why do you offer two different
+do you offer two different

-the speedometer mounted in
+mounted in

 the center of the dash, and it didn't have a glove box.
-The street cars had
+The street

 the tachometer to the left of the steering column and used a glove box